 EGC works with residents to convert a portion of their yards into food gardens – a process EGC calls “agri-infill”.
 Within the Residential Gardens Program, EGC focuses on three distinct programs: the Senior Garden Steward Program, the Community Gardens Program, and the General Garden Steward Program.
 While EGC broadly provides the same services to these three populations, the approach is tailored as follows to best address the needs and resources of each group.
 The main goals of the residential gardens are:

 - Increasing the density and availability of fresh produce to the hosting residents and the community

 - Reducing unproductive and often high water-usage landscapes

-- Educating residents and the neighborhood about food security issues, nutrition and public health, sustainability (water usage, composting, reduction of plastics and packaging via reduced demand for store-bought produce);
+- Educating residents and the neighborhood about food security issues, nutrition, public health, and sustainability topics such as water usage, composting, reduction of plastics and packaging via reduced demand for store-bought produce

-- Increasing physical activity for residents and EGC volunteers by encouraging time spent outdoors gardening;
+- Increasing physical activity for residents and EGC volunteers by encouraging spending time outdoors gardening

-- Building community and social bonds between Garden Stewards (hosting residents) and their community through the creation of volunteer teams who regularly work with the same Garden Steward sites; and
+- Building community and social bonds between Garden Stewards (hosting residents) and their community through the creation of volunteer teams who regularly work with the same Garden Steward sites

 Residential Garden Projects: